 Step 4: Create your presentation

 Now that you have prepared the working space for you to use, you are ready to start adding text, shapes, pictures, animations, (and other slides, too) to your presentation.
-To learn more about how to create a basic presentation from start to finish, see Create a basic PowerPoint presentation.
+To learn more about how to create a basic presentation from start to finish, see Create a basic presentation in PowerPoint.

 Near the top of the screen there are are three buttons that you might find useful as you start to work:

 Undo , which undoes your last change.
 (To see a ScreenTip about which action will be undone, rest the pointer on the button.
 To see a menu of other recent changes that can also be undone, click the arrow to the right of Undo .)
 You can also undo a change by pressing CTRL+Z.